-That she had many suitors was not to be wondered at, but only two out to be wondered at, but only two out of them all received any encouragement from her.
-One was the local preacher, who often preached in the little chapel at which Milly and her people attended; the other was the young man who played the harmonium at the chapel and who was looked at the chapel and who was looked upon as a musical genius in the dis-trict.
-Like most musicians he was of a very jovial nature, and naturally he was a great favorite both in the village and in the pit in which he weaked.
+That she had many suitors was not to be wondered at, but only two out of them all received any encouragement from her.
+One was the local preacher, who often preached in the little chapel at which Milly and her people attended; the other was the young man who played the harmonium at the chapel and who was looked upon as a musical genius in the district.
+Like most musicians he was of a very jovial nature, and naturally he was a great-favorite both in the village and in the pit in which he worked.